Contaminated land

 Contaminated land guidance

 Development on previously-used land can be more complex.
-Our leaflet offers further advice and guidance on tackling possible contamination issues during the development process:
+Our guidance notes offer further advice on tackling possible contamination issues during the development process.

 Contaminated land strategy

-We have responsibility for developing and delivering the strategy to identify contaminated land within the borough of Swindon and to ensure that it is made safe.
-We also comment on, visit and review current or proposed developments on brown field sites to ensure the works will not harm public health now or in the future.
+We have responsibility for developing and delivering a strategy to identify contaminated land within the Borough of Swindon and to ensure that it is made safe.

-This strategy outlines how we deal with contaminated land in the borough.
+This strategy outlines how we deal with contaminated land in the Borough of Swindon.
 It describes how we identify and prioritise sites for further investigation, as well as information about liability, enforcement and remediation.

 Help us to improve this website